Understand the Reversi app structure

 The Reversi sample also differs from more complex XAML samples that use more advanced techniques, including separate MVVM frameworks.
 Such frameworks are useful for increasingly complex apps, but the Reversi sample shows that there are benefits to even a simple layered structure built using standard XAML.

-For a short intro to MVVM, see Using the Model-View-ViewModel pattern.
+For a short intro to MVVM, see Use the Model-View-ViewModel (MVVM) pattern.

 The Reversi app is divided into the following layers:

 - The model layer includes the core game code that represents the game rules, game state, and artificial intelligence (AI), and is completely independent of the UI.
 The majority of the model code is in the

 ReversiGameComponentCPPproject for the C++ version of the game engine.

 - The view layer is implemented by the Views folder in the

 Reversiproject.
 This code provides the game UI, which is defined in XAML with extensive use of data binding.